EventStore/eventstore.org/_posts/2020-01-17-event-store-6.0.0-preview-2-release.md

 We have received some great feedback from the community around gRPC, more notably community members who have started building gRPC clients for a variety of platforms, and have adjusted the protocol buffers API definitions in response to that:

-- Plural options are now in singular form, which addresses code generation failures in Scala and Rust
+- Plural options are now in singular form, which addresses code generation failures in Scala and Rust.
 - Clients can now request UUIDs to be serialized either as two 64-bit unsigned integers or as strings, improving compatibility with Node.js and Go UUID libraries.

 ## Event counters for statistics